crashappsec/chalk/src/docs/howto-compliance.md

-Part of the security industry have been hard at work on putting together a standardized framework to capture all of the above requirements, SLSA ("Supply-chain Levels for Software Artifacts").
+Part of the security industry have been hard at work on putting together a standardized framework to capture all of the above requirements, [SLSA](https://slsa.dev) ("Supply-chain Levels for Software Artifacts").

 The draft version was far-reaching and complicated, which clearly was going to hinder adoption.
 Plus, due to much better marketing, security teams started focusing on SBOMs.
 So SLSA has simplified dramatically.

-With the new "1.0" standard, the imporant parts about SLSA basically contain a few high-level asks.
+With the new "1.0" standard, the important parts about SLSA basically contain a few high-level asks.
 Nonetheless, even those high-level asks can be very difficult for people to address, which the developers of the framework did recognize.
-Thankfully, they made the wise decision to frame their asks in tems of "Security Levels":
+Thankfully, they made the wise decision to frame their asks in terms of "Security Levels":

 - *Level 0* means you're not doing anything to address provenance risks.